-- 1. Apply the parking brake. - 2.
-Shift into park (P) or neutral (N). - 3.
-Switch off all accessories. - 4.
-Press the brake pedal and start your vehicle. - Run the engine until it reaches normal operating temperature.
+- 1 Apply the parking brake.

+- 2. Shift into park (P) or neutral (N).

+- Switch off all accessories.

+- 4. Press the brake pedal and start your vehicle.

+- Run the engine until it reaches normal operating temperature.
 While the engine is warming up, complete the following: Reset the clock.
-See Audio System (page 435).
 Reset the power windows bounce-back feature.
-See Windows and Mirrors (page 95).
+See Windows and Mirrors (page 98).
 Reset the radio station presets.
-See Audio System (page 435). - 6.
-Allow the engine to idle for at least one minute. - Drive the vehicle at least 10 mi (16 km) to completely relearn the idle trim and fuel trim strategy.
+See Audio System (page 446). - 6.
+Allow the engine to idle for at least one minute. - 7.
+Drive the vehicle at least 10 mi (16 km) to completely relearn the idle trim and fuel trim strategy.